daenvil/MCDatapacks/pages/recyclecraft/more_compostable_items.md

 So to mimic this, we have multiple options:
 - Right-click can be detected with food items, since it's the way you eat them.
 Theoretically, this could be used to detect when you press right-click with a food item in your hand while facing a composter, and use that to compost the item.
 However this has two short-comings: it's not an universal solution (we would have to find an alternative for non-food items), and would only work when the player is hungry.
 - Right-click *can* be detected by using more complex methods like invisible villagers, item frames, etc. However, these methods have their shortcomings and I do not wish to have to use something as complex as that for something so simple and common as composting items.
+With the introduction of the interaction entity, I hoped that this would be fixed, but the interaction entity blocks any interactions through it, which means that you would not be able to place blocks against a composter, since the interaction entity would be blocking your right click.
 - Instead of right-clicking, dropping the items *inside* the composter.
 This can be easily detected and is the method already used by the other custom composting datapacks I found.
 It's not the same as the vanilla mechanic, but it's probably the best method we have.
 This was the chosen approach for this datapack, and I decided to also make vanilla-compostable items compostable this way, for consistency.

 ### Interacting with composters via hoppers